Keeping Up to Date

 9. Review of Financial Studies, Oxford University Press

-With a focus on financial economics, this journal, published on the behalf of the Society for Financial Studies, accepts both theoretical and empirical papers which fit in the intersection between finance and economics.
+With a focus on financial economics, this journal, published on behalf of the Society for Financial Studies, accepts both theoretical and empirical papers which fit in the intersection between finance and economics.

 10. Journal of Econometrics, Elsevier